 :

-The team is created and my user (as Administrator) is added automatically.
 It is easy to add new members by clicking the Add Members

 button.

-Navigate back to our Workbook
+Navigate back to the Implementing Row-Level Security

-Return to the Dataset and add that filter:
+data model and add that filter:

 is all True